gamesbook/pyprototypr/docs/source/customised_shapes.rst

       - *cx* and *cy* - set the centre position of the Circle
       - *radius* - sets the distance from centre to circumference
       - *dot* - sets the size of dot at the centre
-      - *dot_stroke*  - sets the color of the dot (note that the dot is "filled in" with that same color)
+      - *dot_stroke*  - sets the color of the dot.
+Note that the dot is "filled in" with that same color.
       - *cross* - sets the length of each of the two lines that cross at the centre
       - *cross_stroke*  - sets the color of the cross lines
       - *cross_stroke_width* - sets the thickness of the cross lines

 ===== ======

 .. _circleHatch: